 Over the past 5 years I have been exploring plant ash from farm fires as a material in my artwork.
-Many works from this series have been exhibited in both UK and USA.
+Pieces from this series have been exhibited in both UK and USA.

 In this work I explored: